WildCodeSchool/sea-resources/quests/exceptions.md

 #### 2. Keywords try, catch

-Look at[this course](https://www.jmdoudoux.fr/java/dej/chap-exceptions.htm#exceptions-1)he'll teach you everything you need to know about try and catch.
+Look at [this course](https://www.jmdoudoux.fr/java/dej/chap-exceptions.htm#exceptions-1) he'll teach you everything you need to know about try and catch.

 #### 3. Explanations and remarks